lucasfth/osc-exam/README.md

 Originally I created dim many threads and then gave them a single column each to rotate.
 This turned out to be extremely inefficient as it costs too much to create and join the threads.\
 I then created four threads (this is done in `my_rotate_t`) and gave them a quarter of the columns to rotate each (which will be done in `rotate_thread`).
-This turned out to be much more efficient as each thread would have one-fourth of the work to do (compared to `my_rotate`) and the cost of creating and joining the threads was not as big of a factor.
+This turned out to be much more efficient as each thread would have one-fourth of the work to do (compared to `my_rotate`), which is still a substantial amount, and the cost of creating and joining the threads was not as big of a factor.
 The way I ensured to split up the work equally was by first calculating what a fourth of dim was by doing bit shifting (as this is only calculated once it does not matter much in terms of efficiency).
 Then I gave each `rotate_thread` a struct defining the start index, `j`, and then how many rows to rotate, `limit`.
 They would then only operate on the specified columns but still run through all the rows.\